A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Abstract

 \section{Abstract}

 In this paper we carry out the steps of Darmon's program for the generalized Fermat equation

-In particular, we develop the machinery necessary to prove an optimal bound on the exponent $p$ for solutions satisfying certain $2$-adic and $5$-adic conditions which are natural from the point of view of the method.
-The above equation is an example of a generalized Fermat equation for which higher dimensional Frey varieties are needed for the modular method to work and thus represents an interesting test case for Darmon's program.
+In particular, we develop the machinery necessary to prove an optimal bound on the exponent $n$ for solutions satisfying certain $2$-adic and $5$-adic conditions which are natural from the point of view of the method.
+We also reduce the problem of resolving this equation to a `big image conjecture', completing a line of ideas suggested in his original program.

+The above equation is an example of a generalized Fermat equation for which the predicted Frey abelian varieties have dimension $ > 1$ and thus it represents an interesting test case for Darmon's program.